Are you, are you

 My 18th great-grandfather, Richard of Conisburgh, was the second son of Edmund of Langley, 1st Duke of York, and Isabella of Castile.
 In 1414, Parliament named Richard the 3rd Earl of Cambridge, a title formerly held by his elder brother, Edward, 2nd Duke of York, who had ceased to be Earl of Cambridge either by resignation or deprivation of the title.
 Although Richard of Conisburgh received the title, he received no accompanying lands.
 As a result, Cambridge was the poorest of the earls who were to set out on King Henry V’s invasion of France; Richard lacked the resources to equip himself properly for the expedition.
 Perhaps partly for this reason, Cambridge conspired with Lord Scrope and Sir Thomas Grey to depose the king and place his late wife Anne’s brother Edmund Mortimer, 5th Earl of March, on the throne.
 On 31 July 1415, Edmund Mortimer revealed their plan to Henry V. Although Richard of Conisburgh pleaded for clemency, on 5 August 1415, at the age of 40, he was beheaded at Bargate and buried in the chapel of St. Julien (God’s House).
 This scheme would become known as the Southampton Plot and would be dramatized in Scene II of Shakespeare’s play, Henry V. (There is some discrepancy in accounts of his execution.
 Most accounts say Richard of Conisburgh was beheaded; some claimed he was hanged, drawn, and quartered, as were his co-conspirators.
 I am inclined to think that Richard of Conisburgh was beheaded for two reasons: one, he was of royal blood, and beheading was the standard method of execution for those of royal birth; and two, during renovations of the chapel in 1800s, a large, decapitated skeleton was found buried under the chancel floor—its severed head carefully positioned between the knees.)

-My 16th great-grandfather, Henry Stafford, 2nd Duke of Buckingham, was was an English nobleman who was a key player in Buckingham’s Rebellion, a failed but significant collection of uprisings in England and parts of Wales against Richard III of England that took place in October 1483.
+My 16th great-grandfather, Henry Stafford, 2nd Duke of Buckingham, was an English nobleman who was a key player in Buckingham’s Rebellion, a failed but significant collection of uprisings in England and parts of Wales against Richard III of England that took place in October 1483.
 Upon the death of Edward IV in 1483, Henry Stafford allied himself to the king’s younger brother Richard, Duke of Gloucester, helping him succeed to the throne as Richard III in lieu of Edward’s living sons.
-Becoming disaffected with Richard, Buckingham then joined with Henry Tudor and Tudor’s mother Margaret Beaufort, leading an unsuccessful rebellion in his name.
+At some point, Henry Stafford became disaffected with Richard, rebelling against Richard III.
 Henry Stafford was beheaded for treason on 2 November 1483, in the marketplace of Salisbury.

 My 16th great-grandfather, George Plantagenet, 1st Duke of Clarence, was accused of slandering his brother Edward IV and preparing a rebellion.
 George was attainted in Parliament of high treason and was executed on 18 February 1478 in the Tower of London.
 However, the cause of George’s death is shrouded in mystery.
 Some thought that he was beheaded secretly, while others contended that he was murdered by his brother Richard.
 However, thanks to the exhumation of his body, we can rule out beheading, as George’s head was found intact with his body, confirming that he was not killed in the traditional method of execution of nobility at that time.
 The most widely circulated belief was that George Plantagenet was drowned in a butt of malmsey wine, as it is gruesomely portrayed in Scene IV of Shakespeare’s play, Richard III.
 A butt of wine is a large enough amount to drown a man—105 gallons, and the fumes from an open barrel could cause unconsciousness.
 If George drowning in wine is only a rumor, it might have originated because of George’s reputation as an avid drinker.
 Another possibility is that his corpse night have been transported to the Tewkesbury Abbey in a wine cask for burial.
 Unfortunately, conclusive evidence on George’s manner of death has not yet been discovered.